mathjax/MathJax-docs/misc/faq.rst

 delimiters for inline equations are ``\\(...\\)``, while for paragraph equations they are ``$$...$$`` or ``\\[...\\]``, but they can be customized.
-For how to configure MathJax to scale all mathematics relative to the surrounding text, check our documentation for :doc:`the HTML output </options/HTML-CSS>` and
+For how to configure MathJax to scale all mathematics relative to the surrounding text, check our documentation for :ref:`the HTML output <configure-HTML-CSS>` and
-:doc:`the SVG output </options/SVG>`.
+:ref:`the SVG output <configure-SVG>`.

 How do I access the MathJax CDN using a https secure connection?
 ----------------------------------------------------------------